 The longer we are family caregivers the more likely we are providing around-the-clock care, meeting many needs for our senior loved ones.

-It is especially important to have a large network at this stage.
+It is especially important to have a large network when care needs are that significant.

 Who might you have in your network, supporting you as a family caregiver?